duytai/fuzz-demo/README.md

 # Introduction

-The architecture of the project is briefly described as following:
+The architecture of this project is briefly described as following:

 - Folder `pnm/` is a `Rust` project (https://github.com/image-rs/image).
 It takes `png` image and decode
 - Foder `in/` contains initial test inputs